studio1902/statamic-peak/README.md

 ## Contributing
 Contributions and discussions are always welcome, no matter how large or small.
 Treat each other with respect.
 Read the [Code of Conduct](https://github.com/studio1902/statamic-peak/blob/main/.github/CODE_OF_CONDUCT.md).

-Statamic is a mono repo.
-If you want to contribute make sure you change files the `/dev/` folder.
+Statamic Peak is a mono repo.
+If you want to contribute make sure you target files the `/dev/` folder and run your local install from this folder.
+When you use valet you can navigate to the folder and type: `valet link statamic-peak`.

 ### Repo structure
 ```